Grand Central Park

-intertwined with that of a wildcatter, marshmallows roasted over campfires and a developer dedicated to creating a place that honors the property’s grand legacy and where homeowners and nature could co-exist in perfect harmony.
+intertwined with that of a wildcatter, marshmallows roasted over campfires and a developer dedicated to creating a place that honors the property’s natural resources and where homeowners and nature could co-exist in perfect harmony.

 Grand Central Park sits on the former site of Camp Strake, known for more than 70 years as the flagship camp for one of the nation’s largest Boy Scout councils, the Sam Houston Area Council.